List of United States senators in the 110th Congress

-This is a complete list of members of the United States Senate during the 110th United States Congress listed by seniority, from January 3, 2007, to January 3, 2009.
-It is meant as a historical listing and thus contains senators who have died or left office (such as Senator Thomas and Senator Lott).
+This is a complete list of United States senators during the 110th United States Congress listed by seniority from January 3, 2007, to January 3, 2009.
+It is meant as a historical listing and thus contains senators who have died or left office (such as Craig Thomas and Trent Lott).
 For a current listing of senators please go to Seniority in the United States Senate.

 In this congress, Jeff Bingaman (D-New Mexico) was the most senior junior senator and Norm Coleman (R-Minnesota) was the most junior senior senator.

 Order of service is based on the commencement of the senator's first term.
-Behind this is former service as a U.S. senator (only giving the senator seniority within his or her new incoming class), service as U.S. Vice President, a House member, a cabinet secretary, a state governor, and then by their state's population, respectively.
+Behind this is former service as a U.S. senator (only giving the senator seniority within their new incoming class), service as U.S. vice president, a House member, a cabinet secretary, a state governor, and then by their state's population, respectively.